easemob/easemob-uikit-flutter/README_zh.md

     await loadGroupInfos();
     // 2.
 Load user information, and check if it has been filled into uikit.
 If not, fetch data from the server and then fill it into uikit. await loadUserInfos();
-    // 3.
-Fetch current user information, then fill it into uikit. await fetchCurrentUserInfo();
+    // 3. etch current user information, then fill it into uikit. await fetchCurrentUserInfo();
   }

   Future<void> fetchCurrentUserInfo() async {
     try {
-      // Do not retrieve your own user data from the db, always fetch the latest data from the server.
+      // Do not retrieve own data from the db, always fetch the latest data from the server.
       Map<String, UserInfo> map = await ChatUIKit.instance
           .fetchUserInfoByIds([ChatUIKit.instance.currentUserId!]);
       ChatUIKitProfile profile = ChatUIKitProfile.contact(